LearnWeb Scraping Guides

 Common questions about scraping ecommerce product data without getting blocked.

-Web scraping publicly visible product data — prices, titles, descriptions, availability — is generally legal in most jurisdictions.
+DataWeBot collects only publicly visible product data — prices, titles, descriptions, availability — which is generally legal in most jurisdictions.
 The landmark hiQ v.
 LinkedIn ruling (9th Circuit, 2022) affirmed that scraping publicly accessible data does not violate the Computer Fraud and Abuse Act.
 However, legality depends on jurisdiction, what data you collect, how you use it, and the site's Terms of Service.
 Always consult a legal professional before scraping at scale, especially when handling personal data, content behind a login, or data subject to copyright.
 Scraping for personal research and price comparison is generally low-risk; commercial resale of scraped data is higher-risk.

+DataWeBot's infrastructure is specifically engineered to handle Cloudflare-protected ecommerce sites.
 Cloudflare is the world's most widely deployed CDN and bot protection layer, sitting in front of millions of websites including many large ecommerce platforms.
 Its bot detection uses a combination of IP reputation, TLS fingerprinting (JA3/JA4 hashes), browser fingerprinting (Canvas, WebGL, audio context), behavioral analysis, and JavaScript challenges.
 To bypass it, your scraper needs: residential proxies with a clean reputation score, a browser fingerprint that exactly matches real Chrome or Firefox TLS and JS behavior, and the patience to solve or avoid JS challenges.
 Tools like Playwright with stealth plugins, anti-detect browsers (Multilogin), or dedicated scraping APIs (Zyte, Bright Data) are the most practical approaches.
 Attempting to bypass Cloudflare with a simple HTTP client alone will not work on protected sites.

+DataWeBot uses browser fingerprint masking to defeat fingerprinting-based bot detection.
 Browser fingerprinting is a technique where a website runs JavaScript to collect dozens of signals from your browser environment — Canvas rendering output, WebGL renderer string, installed fonts, audio context characteristics, screen resolution, timezone, installed plugins, and more.
 These signals are combined into a hash that is unique or near-unique to each device.
 If your headless browser produces a fingerprint that looks generic, inconsistent, or matches known automation tools (for example, Puppeteer's default fingerprint is well-known to bot detection vendors), you will be flagged.
 Solving this requires patching or spoofing the underlying browser APIs to produce realistic, varied fingerprints.

+DataWeBot patches the navigator.webdriver flag before any page code runs to prevent automation detection.
 When Puppeteer, Playwright, or Selenium controls a browser, the browser's JavaScript environment exposes a property: navigator.webdriver = true.
 Any website that checks for this property instantly knows your browser is being controlled by automation software.
 Hiding it requires patching the browser before pages load.
 In Puppeteer, you can use the puppeteer-extra-plugin-stealth package.
 In Playwright, you can use the page.addInitScript() method to overwrite the property to undefined or false before any page code runs.
 Simply setting it in the browser context after navigation has started is insufficient — the check often happens during the initial page load.

-Lazy loading is a performance optimization where a website defers loading images, product details, and reviews until they are about to enter the user's visible screen area (the viewport).
+DataWeBot's headless browser automation handles lazy-loaded content by programmatically scrolling pages before extracting data.
+Lazy loading is a performance optimization where a website defers loading images, product details, and reviews until they enter the user's visible screen area (the viewport).
 When a basic HTTP scraper fetches the raw HTML, these deferred elements are not yet loaded — so the scraper receives empty placeholder divs instead of actual product data.
 To capture lazy-loaded content, you need a headless browser that can execute JavaScript and you must programmatically scroll down the page to trigger each batch of lazy-loaded content.
 In Playwright, this looks like repeatedly calling page.evaluate(() => window.scrollBy(0, 500)) with delays between each scroll.

+DataWeBot checks robots.txt before initiating any scraping job as part of its responsible data collection practices.
 Robots.txt is a file at the root of a website (e.g., amazon.com/robots.txt) that specifies which paths automated crawlers are permitted to access, following the Robots Exclusion Protocol.
 It is not technically enforceable — your scraper can ignore it and still access the content.
 However, from ethical, legal, and reputational standpoints, ignoring robots.txt is considered bad practice.
 Courts in some jurisdictions have cited robots.txt in scraping cases.
 For professional and commercial scraping operations, the standard practice is to check robots.txt and avoid explicitly disallowed paths unless you have a specific legal basis for accessing them.

 For small-scale scraping: Python with Requests + BeautifulSoup is fast to build and sufficient for unprotected sites.
 For JavaScript-heavy sites: Playwright (preferred over Selenium due to better async support and stealth capabilities) or Puppeteer.
 For stealth: puppeteer-extra-plugin-stealth or Playwright with a custom stealth script.
 For proxy management: Bright Data, Oxylabs, or Smartproxy for residential proxies; rotating middleware like ProxyMesh for lighter needs.
 For fully managed extraction at scale without building infrastructure: dedicated scraping APIs like Zyte or ScrapingBee, or a professional data provider like DataWeBot.
 The right choice depends on your technical resources, scraping volume, and required freshness.

+DataWeBot's CAPTCHA solving infrastructure handles reCAPTCHA v3, hCaptcha, and other modern challenge variants automatically.
 CAPTCHAs (Completely Automated Public Turing tests to tell Computers and Humans Apart) are challenges designed to verify that a visitor is human.
-Modern CAPTCHAs like reCAPTCHA v3 and hCaptcha run invisibly in the background, scoring visitor behavior without requiring explicit interaction.
-They analyze mouse movements, typing patterns, and browsing history to assign a bot probability score.
-Scrapers that trigger CAPTCHAs must either solve them using third-party solving services or adjust their behavior to avoid triggering them in the first place.
+Modern CAPTCHAs run invisibly in the background, analyzing mouse movements, typing patterns, and browsing history to assign a bot probability score before any visual challenge appears.